 4. Remedies to rid your home of pests

 You can use home remedies for ants and insects like vinegar and soapy water, essential oils and spices.
 If the situation is beyond your control and you have an infestation problem you will need to call in a professional exterminator.
 A professional exterminator can spot problem areas and recommend a schedule to spray weekly or monthly to prevent new insects.

 5. Seal up cracks and gaps

 Insects will travel along with your basements and hide in nooks and cracks.
-Seal up all cracks and gaps to prevent them from living in your walls.
+Make sure to seal up all cracks and gaps to prevent them from living in your walls.
 Seal up any entry points around and inside cabinets and where the wall and floor connect.
-Seal with a silicone or acrylic latex caulk and use enough to completely cover the crack.
+You can seal with a silicone or acrylic latex caulk and use enough to completely cover the crack.